amills93/No-Phishing-Zone/Milestone_3/finalreport.md

 (specific methodology followed in the project, reuse from milestone 1/2, update if scope changed)

 ## Results / Findings
-(brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings)
+(brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings.
+Summarize findings as they relate to the original proposal in milestone 1.
+What worked, what didn't work?
+Where would future work be most useful?)

 * Ingest and the DOM content of a Google Email
 * Identify the email and body sections of an email from the DOM
 * Identify the class or ID name of the senders email and email body
 * Successfully parse the DOM and store the email and URLs in the email body
 * Identify an API that can validate and analyze emails and URLs
-* Validate email agaisnt an API
+* Validate email against an API
 * Validate URLs in the Body of the email against an API
 * Manipulate the CSS of the senders email and the URLs in the email body based on validation results